0yenAI/agent2agent/README.en.md

 uv pip install -e .

 # 3. Launch the application
-uv run start
+uv run ollama_a2a_app/main.py
 ```

-The `uv run start` command executes the script defined in `pyproject.toml`.
+The `uv run` command executes the script directly using the Python interpreter in the virtual environment.

 ### 3. Configure API Keys (Optional)